View on GitHub

 Dry-run Mode

-By default, the tool operates in Dry-run Mode and does not execute actual actions, allowing you to safely verify its operation.
+By default, the tool operates in Dry-run mode and does not perform actual actions.
+This allows you to safely verify its operation.

 [[rulesets]]